merthidayetoglu/CommBench/README.md

 ## API

 CommBench has a higher-level interface for implementing custom micro-benchmarks in a system-agnostic way.
 C++ API is used to program of a desired pattern by composition of point-to-point communications.
 A more straightforward Python scripting interface is available in [pyComm](https://github.com/merthidayetoglu/CommBench/tree/master/pyComm).
 With either API, when programming a microbenchmark, CommBench's API functions must be hit by all processes, where each process is bound to a GPU.
+See [rank assignment](#rank-assignment) for the mapping of processes the physical system.

 #### Inclusion